best-practice-and-impact/peer-review-templates/reviewer-template.md

 - How does the product manage dependencies on software and data?
 - How is the product tested?

 ### Validity of method

+- Is there evidence of user need for this output?
+- Is there evidence of user research regarding the approach taken to create this output?
+- What alternative methods were considered and why were they rejected?

 ### Verification of methods